ibm-messaging/mq-metric-samples/cmd/mq_otel/README.md

 [README](https://github.com/ibm-messaging/mq-metric-samples/blob/master/README.md) that covers features common to all of the collectors in this repository.

-This directory contains an **Experimental** implementation of a tool to send MQ metrics to an OpenTelemetry system.
+This directory contains an implementation of a tool to send MQ metrics to an OpenTelemetry system.
 The reported metrics are the same as for the other collectors in this package.

-This package is even more subject to potential changes than the other collectors.
-For that reason, its "version" is reported as 0.0.1.
-Feedback on it is very welcome.

 ## Collectors
 OpenTelemetry supports a range of protocols and implementations, with a common format for the metrics.
 (We are not